ellakoa/postcard-poem/content/posts/rose-castles.md

 ---
 title: Blooming Marvellous
-description: Deal, Walmer and Kingsdown a triple helping of loveliness, one seamlessly flows into the other along this stretch of seafront.
-The beaches bloom with colour in late spring.
-It is indeed a blooming marvellous place.
+description: "Deal, Walmer and Kingsdown a triple helping of loveliness, one seamlessly flows into the other along this stretch of seafront.
+The beaches bloom with colour in late spring. "
 collection: Places
 aspect: landscape
 image: /img/walmer-beach-flowers-tiny.jpg